Data-Science-WandM/behavioral-change/README.md

 Social media accounts engaging in online manipulation can change their behaviors for re-purposing or to evade detection.
 Here we investigate the degree to which change in behavior can serve as a signal for identifying automated or coordinated accounts.

 The [BLOC](https://github.com/anwala/bloc) (Behavioral Languages for Online Characterization) framework provides formal languages that can be used to represent the behaviors of social media accounts.
-The BLOC strings in Figure 1 illustrate the behavioral patterns exhibited by different accounts.
+The BLOC representations in Figure 1 illustrate the behavioral patterns exhibited by different accounts.
 By analyzing these patterns and how they change over time, we can differentiate between authentic, and inauthentic behaviors.

 <div style="text-align:center;">